kenno/casdtt/README.md

 # CASDTT - Creating a message to a MS Teams channel

-CASDTT is a command line program for creating a message in Micrsofoft Teams channel.
+CASDTT is a command line program for posting a message to Microsoft Teams channel.

 ![Screenshot](./doc/casdtt_teams.png)

 ## Motivation

-Yes, you can create a message in MS Teams channel using Microsoft Teams application by clicking and copy-and-pastings just fine, but...
+Yes, you can create a message in a Teams channel using Microsoft Teams application by clicking and copy-and-pastings just fine, but...

 * I use [dwm](https://dwm.suckless.org/) (dynamic window manager) on Fedora
 * `casdtt` allows me to run just 1 command from the terminal
-* it gives me a good reason to write a simple program in Rust, yet it's also useful for work
+* it gives me a good reason to use Rust to write a small program

 ## Usage